johncuysal/my-website/README.md

 ### `scripts/`

-Meant for containing JavaScript files.
-Currently empty.
+Contains JavaScript files.
+There's only one for now:

+- `main.js` — used by all pages

 ### `.cpanel.yml`